 Experience With Cancer

 I continued to be monitored in the survivorship clinic by nurse practitioner Kathryn Tumelty.
 Because I have the BRCA1 genetic mutation, I am at increased risk of ovarian cancer.
-I have met with Dr. Elias Obeid, a medical oncologist in the Risk Assessment Program at Fox Chase.
-He referred me to a surgical gynecologist to discuss the possibility of undergoing a prophylactic oophorectomy to remove my ovaries.
+I have met with a medical oncologist in the Risk Assessment Program at Fox Chase.
+The medical oncologist referred me to a surgical gynecologist to discuss the possibility of undergoing a prophylactic oophorectomy to remove my ovaries.